Find Grad Schools

 130 Yearly Graduations

 Barry University comes in at #3 on our list of the most popular colleges offering master's degrees in biomedical science.
 Each year, around 7,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $32,800 per year, while in-state graduate students, on average, pay $17,820 per year.
+The average in-state tuition for full-time undergraduates is $32,000 per year, while in-state graduate students, on average, pay $17,820 per year.
 During the most recent year for which we have data, 130 people received their master's degree in biomedical science from Barry University.
-Of these students, 77% were women and 81% were members of underrepresented racial-ethnic groups.
-Data shows that Barry University graduates that hold this degree go on to make a median salary of $45,974.
+About 76% of this group were women, and 85% were students from an underrepresented racial-ethnic group.

 #4